Bonefish: Behavior

 An amphidromous species, it lives in inshore tropical waters and moves onto shallow mudflats or sand flats to feed with the incoming tide.
 Adults and juveniles may shoal together, and mature adults may be found singly or in pairs.

 The bonefish feeds on benthic worms, fry, crustaceans, and mollusks.
 Ledges, drop-offs, and clean, healthy seagrass beds yield abundant small prey such as crabs and shrimp.
 It may follow stingrays to catch the small animals they root from the substrate.

 In the Los Roques archipelago bonefish primarily hunt glass minnows, however this behavior is atypical.

+Relationship with people

-Fishing and cuisine
+Fishing

 Bonefish are considered one of the premier fly and light tackle game fish.
-Fishing for bonefish, called bonefishing, is a popular sport in the Bahamas, Puerto Rico, southern Florida, Cargados Carajos.
+Fishing for bonefish, called bonefishing, is a popular sport in many places including the Bahamas, Puerto Rico, and southern Florida.
 Since bonefish live in shallow inshore water, fishing may be done by wading or from a shallow-draft boat.
 Bonefishing is mostly done for the sport, so the fish are released, but they may also be eaten in less developed areas.

+Bonefish are notoriously wary and great skill must be taken both in approach and presentation when fishing for them.
+English-speaking fishermen often refer to them as "grey ghosts."

+As food

 A typical Bahamian recipe is a split fish seasoned with pepper sauce and salt, then baked.

-Bonefish are notoriously wary and great skill must be taken both in approach and presentation when fishing for them.
-English speaking fishermen often refer to them as “grey ghosts."